 I’m very fond of this piece from an obscure magazine published in Louisville in 1975-76.
 I believe only two issues were ever produced, and it was founded by Ernest Johnson, David Caudill, and friends.
 What I find fun about this is that it captured a glimpse of my life long before the bike, and even before I ever started thinking of myself as a writer… so there is essentially no “branding” here.
 It’s just a story of a 23-year-old geek in an odd setting, doing things that were unusual at the time… with a few quaint notions thrown into the mix.
 Featured is my homebrew 8008 computer system, which flickered to life in 1974.

-It also is the only known photo of the end of my basement apartment living room that contained a trio of Univac Series 70 magnetic tape stations.
+It also has a rare photo (although mirrored for graphic convenience) of the end of my basement apartment living room that contained a trio of Univac Series 70 magnetic tape stations.
 I bought these for a song when the local telco upgraded, though I never actually got them to do anything useful other than transport tape with their vacuum columns bouncing hypnotically.
 That was enough.
 When I moved shortly after this article, it took a tow truck to haul them up the steps… much to the consternation of the neighbors.
 Remember, this was Kentucky in 1976.

 Also of note is the graphics.
 For the cover, I provided a piece of redneck interferometry that I produced with my Spectra-Physics 155 HeNe laser and a piece of cheap glassware, shooting directly onto the film plane of my SLR without using a lens.
 Dave Caudill added highlights and the text.
 But his most delightful contribution to this was the rambling graphic narrative that begins on the first page with the lifting keyboard and carries through the entire piece… a most innovative montage.